 Results

-The fit of Equations 2 and 3 to the Australian bonito data were indistinguishable (Table 1; Figure 3A).
+The fit of Equations 2 and 3 to the Australian bonito data were indistinguishable (Table 1; Fig. 3A).
 The ts estimates were equal and the estimates of L∞ and t0 were similar between the two functions (Table 1).
 The length of the no-growth period was estimated with Equation 3 to be 0.13 or 13% of the year.

-Equation 3 did not fit the mosquitofish data better in situations where there was some evidence for a decrease in mean length with increasing age (i.e., C>>1 in Equation 2; e.g., Site 2; Table 1; Figure 3B) or no evidence for a cessation in growth (i.e., C<1 in Equation 2; e.g. Site 9; Table 1; Figure 3D).
-However, Equation 2 appeared to respond too dramatically to one sample of ages (approx. 0.4) at Site 2, and Equation 3 likely provides more realistic estimates of mean length throughout the seasonal cessation in growth period in this example (Figure 3B).
-Equation 3 fit better than Equation 2 when a cessation in growth was evident without an apparent decline in mean length with age for mosquitofish (e.g., Site 4; Table 1; Figure 3C).
+Equation 3 did not fit the mosquitofish data better in situations where there was some evidence for a decrease in mean length with increasing age (i.e., C>>1 in Equation 2; e.g., Site 2; Table 1; Fig. 3B) or no evidence for a cessation in growth (i.e., C<1 in Equation 2; e.g. Site 9; Table 1; Fig. 3D).
+However, Equation 2 appeared to respond too dramatically to one sample of ages (approx. 0.4) at Site 2, and Equation 3 likely provides more realistic estimates of mean length throughout the seasonal cessation in growth period in this example (Fig. 3B).
+Equation 3 fit better than Equation 2 when a cessation in growth was evident without an apparent decline in mean length with age for mosquitofish (e.g., Site 4; Table 1; Fig. 3C).

 Conclusion